 My logic is as follows:

 Gold: My biggest fear is always inflation.
 We’ve had 40 years of minimal inflation, and inflation is “forgotten”.
 But I have a distrust against central bankers and planners, and owning gold is simply a tail-risk hedge against a new potential Weimar experience.
 Furthermore, gold is often uncorrelated with the stock market.

 Hedge funds: I have them to offset any long-term bear markets in the stock market.
 Over the last decade, these funds have underperformed the stock market, but in 2008 they managed a positive 8% return while the stock market crashed.
 So far during Covid-19, they have outperformed again.
 I expect a return similar to the inflation rate plus an additional tiny risk premium.

 Cash: I know it contradicts my fear for any resurgence of Weimar-inflation, but I need cash in case the stock market suddenly drops or any interesting investment opportunity comes along.
 I like having several years of cash to cover my living expenses.
 Disclosure: I’m quite frugal and live a pretty minimalistic life.

 Residence: I like to own my own residence, and have an apartment in the city centre.

-Direct stocks: I own too many stocks, both in numbers and amount, and the allocation is too big compared to my mutual funds.
+Direct stocks: I own too many stocks (spread among three brokers), both in numbers and amount, and the allocation is too big compared to my mutual funds.
 I’m looking to allocate more to mutual funds and less to stocks.

 Mutual funds: In case my stock picks go bad, I like to have mutual funds.
 I consider my mutual funds my core retirement plan.
 This is buy and forget.